woocommerce/woocommerce/readme.txt

 * Tweak - Added the possibility to translate the edit-address endpoint slug.
 * Tweak - Removed all the_content filter in favor to wpautop() and do_shortcode().
 * Tweak - Send IPN email notifications to new order email.
+* Tweak - Clear and wipe session data on logout and end of checkout for guests.
 * Dev - Introduce `woocommerce_valid_order_statuses_for_payment_complete` filter.
 * Dev - Introduce `woocommerce_thankyou_order_received_text` filter.
 * Dev - Introduce `woocommerce_product_backorders_allowed` filter.